PaulMaxAvalosAguilar/Encoder/README.md

 # Encoder2

+Connecting science and technology with sport

+If you want to achive change you must get power.Objectively know what you do, to control what you get, don't let things happen to you, make things happen.
+Be stronger at any weight.

 We understand that power is the only way to achieve change.
 Objectively know what you do, to control what you get.
 Be stronger at any weight

 Incremental Optical Encoder